How to optimize the effectiveness of your presentation: Quick tip #7

 As you can see, the slide on the left hand side simply has too much going on… You will completely lose your audience if this is the kind of material you present to them.
 The slide on the right, however, is simple, it uses images which don’t detract too much focus from you, and it is easy and fun to grasp.
 Also, remember to keep each slide focused on ONE idea or theme.

 Why waste another minute!
-Start your next presentation NOW by The following two tabs change content below.
+Start your next presentation NOW by signing up for Powtoon!

 Latest posts by Jordana Pepper (see all)

 - The Most Creative Teacher Is… - October 22, 2015

 - How To Make Marketing Videos People Will Really Love & Share! - April 28, 2015

 - Digital Marketing in 2015 - March 15, 2015

 - 5 Steps to Overcoming Stage Fright - March 2, 2015